There are several methods to kill moss growing on concrete driveways, sidewalks, paths, bricks, and pavers. The best methods are:

 - Reduce moisture in areas where moss grows, to prevent it from returning.

-Each of these methods will kill moss quickly.
+Each of these methods will kill moss quickly on concrete pavers, driveways, and other surfaces.
 Additionally, some will prevent moss from returning.
 Best of all, each solution is cheap, easy, and can be performed quickly.

 Table of Contents